Kanishk-K/AP_CS_WORK/README.md

  ### Variable/Method Naming
  - Generally I follow [Oracle's Naming Convention](https://www.oracle.com/java/technologies/javase/codeconventions-namingconventions.html) for projects.
 However, I do primarly program in Python and so I may naturally lean over into [PEP 8](https://www.python.org/dev/peps/pep-0008/) styling.
 Both are fairly similar so it shouldn't be too obvious.

- - Functions/Methods will be arranged with same line opening bracket rather than Mr. Tollefson's preference of seperate line opening bracket.
+ - Functions/Methods will be arranged with same line opening bracket rather than Mr. Swanson's preference of seperate line opening bracket.
     - ```java
         public static void main(String args[]){
             // This is how I do it, because it's just nicer.